 The application presented above is rather simple, but nevertheless useful.
-There are a number of other possible uses of text mining techniques that could provide significant benefits to the Swedish armed forces.
+There are a number of other possible uses of text mining techniques that are useful for decision support systems.
 Here, we very briefly describe just a small sampling of possible applications.

-In other work [6], we have presented a tool for impact assessment that makes use of so-called indicators to connect incoming observations to events that pose a threat to us.
+In other work [5], we have presented a tool for impact assessment that makes use of so-called indicators to connect incoming observations to events that pose a threat to us.
 In the current implementation of this tool, indicators are set manually for the reports.
 By using techniques from text mining, it should be possible to suggest possible indicators to the human operator.
+In this application, it is likely that the linguistic approach will be most useful for 7S format reports, while the statistical approach will prove fruitful for helping the user to analyse longer articles, from, e.g., newspapers.

 An interesting line of research in text mining deals with fusing several different descriptions of a set of events into a single storyline.
 By structuring the accounts given by different people and time-ordering them, it is possible both to get a more complete account than if we just considered one of the witnesses, and to determine parts of the storyline where there are discrepancies between the different accounts.
 The resulting storyline could be used for building an organizational memory of what happened during different missions, which is useful for training for future missions.
-This technique could also potentially be useful for war-crime investigations.
+This technique could also potentially be useful for war-crime investigations, or, more generally, in other kinds of criminal investigations.
+Today's state-of-the-art speech recognition software is good enough that it is possible to obtain transcriptions of evidence given by different suspects and witnesses in crime investigations.
+Performing entity extraction on the resulting texts and summarising them would allow police officers to quickly see patterns and inconsistencies in the evidence.

 Text summarization could be used to provide analysts with summaries of what is reported from the area of operations.
 It is of course important to not only provide the analysts with summaries that describe what the different sources agree on.
 The parts of the events where the sources do not agree must also be highlighted for the user.
 The summaries computed during a mission should also be influenced by the current situation: e.g., if a specific war lord is currently very active, the summaries should be more detailed about their activities.
 The summaries that are computed should not only be text-based, but also include concept maps generated by doing entity and reltion extraction on the documents.
+Text summarisation algorithms work in two different ways.
+One approach is to select the most relevant sentences from the text and display them to the user.
+For instance, a very simple algorithm of this type could be to always select the first sentence in each chapter of the document, and display these as a summary.
+A slightly more sophisticated algorithm would chose those sentences that contain the words that are most characteristic of the document.
+These words would be determined by representing the document using the vector space model described above, and comparing the vector space representation with those of a large ensemble of background documents, in much the same way as the Wiki Importer application does.
+The second approach to summarisation is to select a consecutive block of text from the document and let it represent the document.
+This approach is useful if the documents one wishes to summarise are written as newspaper articles often are, but can also lead to very misleading results.